-Realize that leather is skin, both figuratively and literally.
-You need to take care of your leather shoes almost as lovingly as you might purchase your skin care supplies.
+The leather used to make your brogues, boots, loafers or sneakers acts as a second skin for your feet, and is just as sensitive to improper care or neglect.
+You need to take care of your leather shoes almost as lovingly as you might purchase your skin care supplies or hair care products.

 If your leather shoes are a bit small, or if they pinch in certain places, they will cause blisters and other foot aches.
-You can use a shoe stretcher, available at shoes stores and shoe repair shops, to lengthen or widen the shoe to your foot.
+You can use a shoe stretcher, available at most shoe stores and shoe repair shops, to lengthen or widen the shoe to your foot.
 If the shoe is pinching only in certain places, you can apply a 70 percent isopropyl alcohol solution to the problem area, then wear the shoe around the house with thick socks and some well-placed moleskin for a week.

-If your shoes are out of shape, you can clean them, apply saddle soap and a leather conditioner, and then stuff them with newspapers and leave them for two nights.
+If your shoes are out of shape, you can clean them, apply saddle soap and a leather conditioner, stuff them with newspapers and leave them for two nights.
 Alternatively, you can wear them around the house to break them back into shape.
 This process of softening and shaping is great for the health of your feet, allowing the shoes and your feet to become friends over time.